<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=231624107200609&amp;ev=PageView&amp;noscript=1">

 1. Remove leaf litter and brush.
 Ticks search for spots on your property that will protect them from the hot sun or cold air depending on the time of season.
 Leaf litter and brush provide shelter and protection, allowing ticks to find new hosts or remain dormant through the winter months.

 2. Repel deer or use deer fencing to reduce deer traffic on your property.
-Deer and other wildlife carry ticks closer to the home, especially in the fall and winter months when deer are moving closer to residential areas in search of food.
-Deer repellents break the feeding habits of deer and over time, deter them from your property.
+Deer and other wildlife carry ticks closer to your home, especially in the fall and winter when deer move closer to residential areas in search of food.
+Natural deer repellents break the feeding habits of deer, and over time deter them from your property.

 3. Treat your property throughout the season using an all-natural or organic tick control method.
 Deer ticks in particular remain active until temperatures consistently drop below freezing or when there is heavy snow fall on the ground.
 They can even become active in the middle of winter if there is mild weather.
-Tick property sprays eliminate ticks on contact while also proactively reducing the future population near your home.
+Natural tick control sprays eliminate ticks on contact while also proactively reducing the future population near your home.

-Find a tick on your property?
-Identify the species by using our tick identification card.
+Find a tick on your property, pull one off yourself or a pet?
+Identify the species with our free, downloadable tick identification card:

 Get Your Free Tick ID Card